Apple's new iPads sport modest upgrades but short on 'wow'

 Marketing chief Phil Schiller called the larger tablet the world's slimmest and described several new features such as an anti-reflective screen.
 He also confirmed the inclusion of the "Touch ID" sensor, already available on the latest iPhones.

-Pre-orders start Friday for the larger iPad Air 2, priced at $499 (310.30 pounds) and up, with shipping beginning next week.
+Pre-orders start Friday for the larger iPad Air 2, priced at $499 and up, with shipping beginning next week.
 The smaller iPad mini 3 will be about $100 cheaper.

 The new iMac, which sports the new "Yosemite" operating system, will go for $2,499.